corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/tutorial-k8s.md

     type: PEM
 ```

 Corda supports SASL for Kafka authentication.
-If your Kafka instance requires SASL authentication, enable this and specify the necessary credentials along with the mechanism to be used:
+If your Kafka instance requires SASL authentication, create a secret containing the credentials with the username and password of the key and then specify the secret name, along with the required mechanism in the overrides:

 ```yaml
 kafka: